 Certain modifications are allowed based on community needs or agency requirements, but the model developers must approve all modifications.
 No information is available on the process for considering modifications to the model.

 Some sites have expanded the target population to include older women and families expecting their second child, although preference is given to women under age 25 who are expecting their first child.

 The information contained on this page was last updated in April 2020.
 Recommended further reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Crista Marchesseault, Lois Sadler, and Arietta Slade with the Minding the Baby® National Office at Yale Child Study Center and Yale School of Nursing on February 14, 2020.
+In addition, the information contained in this profile was reviewed for accuracy by Crista Marchesseault, Lois Sadler, and Arietta Slade with the Minding the Baby® National Office at Yale Child Study Center and Yale School of Nursing in February 2020.
 HomVEE reserves the right to edit the profile for clarity and consistency.